sgkiokas/xm-assignment-api/README.md

 The tests are located in `src/test/java/api/test` folder.
 To build the project, along with checkstyle validation, please run `./gradlew clean build` on Mac or use the `gradlew.bat` for Windows.
 To simply run the tests, please run `./gradlew :test`.
 To do so, please delete the `build/` folder just in case first.

+## Reporting
+After the test completion, you can find the reports in `build/reports/tests/test`.